10 Best Things To Buy With SNAP at Trader Joe’s

 Trader Joe’s Classic English Muffins

-English muffins are a versatile food.
-You can substitute them for toast, use them to make breakfast sandwiches or create two mini pizzas from each one.
+English muffins are a versatile food, as you can substitute them for toast, use them to make breakfast sandwiches or create two mini pizzas from each one.
 Trader Joe’s offers a six-pack at an amazing price.
-For other brands, you’ll easily pay over $1 more.
+For other brands, you’ll easily pay at least $1 more.

 Trader Joe’s Cara Cara Navel Oranges